-Applies to all mines, but not underground mines or coal mines.
+Applies to underground mines only, but not underground coal mines.

 An individual will follow the management structure set out in the mine safety management system.

 They should be aware of possibly interacting with other individuals exercising statutory functions at the mine: